...

 Desktop recommended for best experience

-What is the current water level of Lake Kinneret?
+What is the "Red Line" for Lake Kinneret?

 How often is the data updated?